Historic sites and museums in Berkeley County, WV

 History happens in Berkeley County.
 Our story goes back long before George Washington slept here.

-Berkeley County became official in 1772 when it was formed from Frederick County VA–our neighbor to the South.
+Berkeley County became official in 1772 when it was formed from Frederick County, Virginia– our neighbor to the South.
 As a hub that connects East to west and North to South, we’ve had a front row seat for change–from fossils to frontier life, the founding of a nation to brother fighting brother, the iron horse to the automobile.
 This county has been home to inventors, insurrectionists, and inspiring leaders.
 That spirit of being at the heart of the action is alive and well today.

-Martinsburg–our county seat–was founded in 1778 during the American Revolutionary War by Major General Adam Stephen.
+Martinsburg, our county seat, was founded in 1778 during the American Revolutionary War by Major General Adam Stephen.
 Be sure to visit his colonial home when you’re in the area.

 When the B&O railroad arrived in Martinsburg in the 1840s, it not only became a hub of commerce, but the Historic Roundhouse they built also became a hub in many chapters of America’s story.